buddhist-uni/buddhist-uni.github.io/library.md

 Here you'll find the latest and greatest publications in the library sorted by year.

 ### [<i class="fas fa-table"></i> Table](/content/all/)
 Here you'll find every piece of content across the site in a giant, interactive table.
-See [<i class="fas fa-photo-video"></i> Tables by Type] for sub-tables organized by content categories.
+See [Tables by Type](/content/) for sub-tables organized by content category.

 ### [<i class="fas fa-search"></i> Search](/search)
 Type in what you're looking for and see what comes up!